onthecodepath/iOS-Interview-Questions/README.md

 # Contributing

-## Hey!
-I detected a typo or an incorrect answer to one of your questions
+**I detected a typo or an incorrect answer to one of your questions**

 Great!
 Opening an issue or even making the changes yourself and making a pull request would be greatly appreciated!

+**Requesting questions to be answered and topics**

+If you open an issue, I would be happy to go ahead and add the question with the appropriate answer when I get to it!